Table of Contents[Hide][Show]

 2. New Children’s Museum, San Diego, CA

-Julie Bigboy, Day Trips TravelingMom visited The New Children’s Museum in downtown San Diego and loved it.
-She described it as “a melding of local art with a hands-on approach that appeals to young children.”While
+The New Children’s Museum in downtown San Diego melds local art with a hands-on approach that appeals to young children.

-While young children might not understand all the meaning behind the art, Julie says they will still have fun bouncing around the rooms.
+While young children might not understand all the meaning behind the art, they can still have fun bouncing around the rooms.
 There is plenty of room for exploration, discovery, and learning here!

 3. Betty Brinn Children’s Museum, Milwaukee, WI

 Milwaukee, my hometown, has some claims to fame including beer, cheese, and Harley’s but it should also be known for its fabulous museums.
 You will be blown away by the Betty Brinn Children’s Museum.